Distribution Prompting: Understanding the Expressivity of Language Models Through the Next-Token Distributions They Can Produce: Methods

 Given the desired target entropy $h$, we aim to find a set of logits $\mathbf{z}$ such that the entropy of the distribution $p(v; \mathbf{z})$ is close to $h$ within a small margin $\varepsilon (\varepsilon > 0)$, by minimizing the following loss with gradient descent:

 where $H(\cdot)$ denotes the entropy of a probability distribution.
 We use gradient descent to minimize $\mathcal{L}$ to construct for target distribution $\mathbf{p}$.

 However, entropy is a lossy descriptor of a probability distribution.
 For example, in \cref{Contrast}, the two distributions (one output by Llama3.2-1B \citep{dubey2024llama} and the other by our search algorithm based on \cref{LossForEntropy}) have the same entropy yet are distinct from each other sharply.
-Considering the fact the LMs usually generate skewed distribution with a few tokens receiving much higher probability mass than the rest \citep{holtzman2020curiouscaseneuraltext}, we define \textit{distributions with outliers}, of which a large amount of probability mass concentrates on a small set of tokens.
+Considering the fact that LMs usually generate skewed distributions with a few tokens receiving much higher probability mass than the rest \citep{holtzman2020curiouscaseneuraltext}, we define \textit{distributions with outliers}, of which a large amount of probability mass concentrates on a small set of tokens.
 Formally, a distribution with $k$ outliers satisfies:

-where $\mathcal{V}_o$ denotes the $k (k<<|\mathcal{V}|)$ pre-selected outlier tokens that receive distinctively larger probability mass than the rest; $m$ is the theoretical upper bound of the concentrated probability mass to $k$ tokens to ensure the feasibility of the entire distribution reaching the target entropy $h$---details of calculating $m$ from $k$, $h$, and $|\mathcal{V}|$ can be found in \cref{InformationEntropy}; $\delta$ is a small margin to ensure the feasibility of the optimization process, which we set to $0.01$ in all experiments.
+where $\mathcal{V}_o$ denotes the $k (k\ll|\mathcal{V}|)$ pre-selected outlier tokens that receive distinctively larger probability mass than the rest; $m$ is the theoretical upper bound of the concentrated probability mass to $k$ tokens to ensure the feasibility of the entire distribution reaching the target entropy $h$---details of calculating $m$ from $k$, $h$, and $|\mathcal{V}|$ can be found in \cref{InformationEntropy}; $\delta$ is a small margin to ensure the feasibility of the optimization process, which we set to $0.01$ in all experiments.
+Intuitively, \cref{LossForOutlier} requires that a small set of $k$ tokens account for most of the probability mass, thereby capturing our notion of outlier distributions.
+Here, $m$ specifies the maximum feasible cumulative mass these tokens can hold under the entropy constraint, ensuring the construction remains mathematically valid.

 We add a regularization term to the loss function in \cref{LossForEntropy} to encourage increased probability mass on the outlier tokens.
 To construct an outlier distribution, we optimize the following loss function with gradient descent: